kathyboilek/Word-Guess-Game/README.md

 Theme:  10 Must See Movies
 Psuedo Code for game:

- Loop through the selected array of words
+ Loop through the selected array of movies
     King Kong
     Sunset Boulevard
     The Searchers